nickrsan/OpenAgua/README.md

   f.
 Create and configure a wsgi.py file to serve the application
   g.
 Create and configure a uWSGI configuration file
   g.
 Create and configure an application service
-  h.
-Run the application service
 3. Configure nginx
-4. Start nginx
-5. Restart each application service at a later date as needed, without restarting nginx
+4. Start (restart) each application service
+5. Start (restart) nginx

 ## Setup for www.openagua.org